kiba/Writings/for_science/chp15_discovery_time.md

 Sidonia elected to send Lieutenant Noguchi and Doctor Toma on a short term infiltration mission to gather information discretely up close and personal.

 ***
-**Sill**
+**Sill Silvers**

 When the weather was bad, customers were dissuaded from visiting, and therefore today's a slow business day.
-Still pawn shop owner Sill didn't close today, nor would he close on any day of the week, not even on a holiday.
-He hadn't have a vacation for close to five years.
+Still pawn shop owner Sill Silver didn't close today, nor would he close on any day of the week, not even on a holiday.
+He hadn't have a vacation for close to five years since he opened his shop.

-Truth be told, a lot of potential customers held still grudges against Faunus, and just decided to not patronize his business.
-So much for the Faunus Rights Revolution, and the ever improving equality between fanus and humans.
+Truth be told, a lot of potential customers still held grudges against Faunus, and invisibly decided to not patronize his business.
+So much for the Faunus Rights Revolution, and the ever improving equality between faunus and humans.
+It wasn't surprising in the least that a significant percentage of his customers are faunus, though the majority are still humans.

-There's just nothing he could do about it.
+For his part, Sil didn't gouge or favor any of them.
+Why should he made the effort for integration, however slow going, more difficult than it is?

 A door bell rung.